The only constant is change.

 Search engines like Google are getting better at determining search intent.

-But, if I want to learn about String Theory or Quantum Mechanics, I probably am not going to want to find multiple sources on the subject and would prefer to dive deep.
+But, if I want to learn about string theory or quantum mechanics, I probably will not want to find multiple sources on the subject and would prefer to dive deep.

-When you’re creating targeted content, you have to learn to anticipate searcher and search engine reactions to your content and adapt accordingly.
+When you create content, you have to learn to anticipate searcher and search engine reactions to your content and adapt accordingly.

 In some cases, less will definitely be more.